CarnegieMellon-PlantD/PlantD-operator/README.md

     --renderer=markdown
     ```

     This command will generate the CRD API reference at [`docs/api/crd-api-reference.md`](docs/api/crd-api-reference.md).
+Remember to run this command after modifying the CRD.

 ## Contributing